 Almost every time we go hiking, the husband and I have this discussion about our most epic hikes ever.

 You’d think we could just write the hikes down and be done with it.
-Well, that’s what I’m doing now, starting with hikes in Australia.
+Well, that’s what I’m doing now, starting with our top hikes in Australia.

 For a hike to make it into our personal top 10, the trail itself must be scenic, at least in parts, and not just the destination.
 Sometimes the destination is so incredible that you forgive a boring trail but that’s rare for us.